Raymond-kn/Introduction-to-Unix/episodes/Section 1 Getting started.Rmd

 ---

 ::: questions
--   How do you write a lesson using R Markdown and `{sandpaper}`?
+- How do you connect to a Unix computer using ssh?

+- What happens when you log in to a remote machine?
 :::

 ::: objectives
--   Explain how to use markdown with the new lesson template
--   Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Learn how to connect to a remote Unix computer using ssh

+- Understand the basics of running commands on a remote system

+- Know why we use remote machines for workshops (identical environment)

+- Recognize the similarities to connecting to HPC systems like Spartan
 :::

-#### Section 1: Getting started

 In this section, we will learn how to connect to a Unix computer via a program called `ssh` and run a few basic commands.